TobikoData/sqlmesh/README.md

 Follow this [example](https://sqlmesh.readthedocs.io/en/stable/examples/incremental_time_full_walkthrough/) to learn how to use SQLMesh in a full walkthrough.

 ## Join Our Community
-Together, we want build data transformation without the waste.
+Together, we want to build data transformation without the waste.
 Connect with us in the following ways:

 * Join the [Tobiko Slack Community](https://tobikodata.com/slack) to ask questions, or just to say hi!
 * File an issue on our [GitHub](https://github.com/TobikoData/sqlmesh/issues/new)